bbiswal333/Docker/swarm/automation/README.md

 Logs the commands ran to create containers : Zookeeper, Swarm-Managers, Swarm-Nodes

 **swarm-listnodes.sh**
-return the nodes list where containers have been deployed in the file **nodeList.txt**
+returns in the file **nodeList.txt** the nodes where containers have been deployed.

 **Consul vs Zookeeper**
 Zookeeper is preferable to Consul: